aimfeld/ZendDiCompiler/README.md

             "aimfeld/di-wrapper": "0.1.*"
     }

-Make sure have a _writable_ data folder in your application root directory, see [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).
+Make sure you have a _writable_ data folder in your application root directory, see [ZendSkeletonApplication](https://github.com/zendframework/ZendSkeletonApplication).
 Add `DiWrapper` to the modules array in your `application.config.php`.
 DiWrapper must be the loaded _after_ the modules where it is used: